snail-language/snail-language.github.io/_docs/06-syntax.md

 of each expression type is described on the [Language Basics](/docs/language-basics) page.

 It is a parse error to name a local variable `self`.
+It is also a parse error to assign a value to `self`.

 It is a parse error for the identifier following the square brackets in a `new-array` expression to be anything but `Array` (case sensitive).
+Similarly, it is a parse error for a `new` expression to construct an `Array` (case sensitive).

 ### Blocks
 ![](/assets/svg/block.svg){: .block-rr}